Mxfork/get-touch/README.md

 This repository contains a comprehensive Python script that simulates the core component of a cross-chain bridge: the event listener and relayer.
 This component is responsible for watching for specific events on a source blockchain (e.g., users locking tokens) and relaying that information to a destination blockchain to complete the cross-chain action (e.g., minting wrapped tokens).

-This script is designed as a simulation for educational and architectural demonstration purposes.
-It does not send real transactions but follows the logic required for a production-grade relayer.
+This script is an educational tool designed to demonstrate the architecture of a relayer.
+It simulates the necessary logic without sending real transactions, making it safe for experimentation and development.

 ## Concept